microsoft/BuildXL/Public/Src/Tools/Execution.Analyzer/Analyzers.Core/XlgDebugger/Documentation/QueryLanguage.md

 **Semantics**

 `lhs` is evaluated first.
-Then, if `filter` is an integer literal, the element at position `filter` from the `lhs` result is returned; otherwise, for every value in the `lhs` result, a child environment is created against which `filter` then evaluated, and only those values for which `filter` returns true are returned.
+Then, if `filter` is an integer literal, the element at position `filter` in the `lhs` result is returned; otherwise, for every value in the `lhs` result, a child environment is created against which `filter` is evaluated; the final result contains only those values for which `filter` returns true.

 ```javascript
 [[ a[0] ]]{Current: {a: [1, 2, 3]}}  = [1]